dsavchenko/gw-help/HELP.md

 ## Skymap and catalog

 The interface allows to find known gravitational wave events within a specified time interval and visualise their sky localisations.
 This can be done by selecting the "skymap and catalog" in the side parameter panel.
 It is also possible to perform a cone search for events around a selected sky direction by selecting the "cone search" and specifying the angular width of the search cone.
+The event is treated as "in cone" if the contour of "Level threshold" level intersects with the given circle on the sky.
 Otherwise, an all-sky search can be performed:

 ![Cone search parameters](im/conesearch_param.png)

-(WHAT IS THE "LEVEL THRESHOLD"?)

 The analysis uses the skymaps from https://dcc.ligo.org/LIGO-P1800381/public for the first Gravitational Wave Transient Catalog (GWTC1) events as well as "PublicationSamples" skymaps from https://dcc.ligo.org/LIGO-P2000223/public/ for GWTC2 events and "mixed-model" skymaps from https://zenodo.org/record/5546663 for GWTC3.
 The original skymap data are fits files with the probability density function (PDF) for event localisation in the [MOC HEALPix](https://www.ivoa.net/documents/MOC/20190215/WD-MOC-1.1-20190215.pdf) format with the additional HEALPix layers representing the conditional mean and standard deviation of distance as a function of sky location.
 The online data analysis service presents the 2-d PDF in the form of a contour plot:
 ![](im/skymap.png)